HSanny/Courses/README.md

 2. timerBomb instruction: take care about the precise catogorization of paxos and non-paxos message.
-    Leader holds a count
-    Leader decrements count for each scout/commander generated, and on the remainder, it sends a timebomb to the scout/commander
-    Scout/Commander reads timebomb, sends that many messages, and exits Leader blocks on the last Scout/Commander and exits
+    Scout/Commander reads timebomb, sends that many messages, and exits
 4. Write tests for recover and crash

 Problems